udexon/GOEHDOM/Marxist_TS_CI.md

 It is this next two decades where we predict human military powers will forge collective intelligence with machines, more or less preserving the current factions based on religions and ethnicity.

+####  How Homoiconic Graph Theory leads to Collective Intelligence?

+Compare conventional TS theory -- how machines make decisions against humanity?
+No formal theories.

+Conventional TS papers do not have measurable or verifiable metrics over time.
+Most arguments jump magically to "machine intelligence exceeding human".

 #### New Type of Class Struggle